muhammed-shaheer-keerirakath/zondjs/config/E2E_TESTING.md

 Tests like this are:

-- a pre-publication sanity check that discovers how @ethereumjs performs in the wild
+- a pre-publication sanity check that discovers how @theqrl/zondjs performs in the wild
 - useful for catching problems which are difficult to anticipate
-- exposed to failure for reasons outside of @ethereumjs's control, ex: when fixes here surface bugs in the target.
+- exposed to failure for reasons outside of @theqrl/zondjs's control, ex: when fixes here surface bugs in the target.

-E2E tests are constructed by cloning a real world target and using npm or yarn to replace its existing @ethereumjs dependencies with the versions published to CI's ephemeral private npm registry.
+E2E tests are constructed by cloning a real world target and using npm or yarn to replace its existing @theqrl/zondjs dependencies with the versions published to CI's ephemeral private npm registry.

-In practice, complex projects might have several versions of @ethereumjs packages nested in their dependency tree.
+In practice, complex projects might have several versions of @theqrl/zondjs packages nested in their dependency tree.
 It's important to coerce all of them to the virtually published versions for the test to be valid.
 This can be done using Yarn's selective dependency resolutions feature.
-The verdaccio publication step writes a json map of @ethereumjs package names and their virtually published versions to `resolutions.json` in the root directory.
+The verdaccio publication step writes a json map of @theqrl/zondjs package names and their virtually published versions to `resolutions.json` in the root directory.
 This object can be injected into the E2E target's package.json under the `resolutions` key and Yarn will install new versions everywhere as expected.